RECENT GOINGS ON

 Sarah’s COVID lockdown consisted of a few virtual opportunities, including a libretto workshop of the now critically acclaimed multimedia opera Everything for Dawn with Experiments in Opera.

 While 2020 consisted of many cancellations, pre-lockdown Sarah made her City Lyric Opera debut on Halloween night, 2019, singing the role of Monica in one of her all-time favorite operas: Menotti’s The Medium.
-Earlier in 2019 Sarah performed the title role in the world premiere of Chunky in Heat with Experiments in Opera.
-Sarah’s portrayal of Chunky received rave reviews in the press, as did the entire ensemble.
+Earlier in 2019 Sarah performed the title role in the world premiere of Chunky in Heat with Experiments in Opera, conducted by David Bloom and directed by Alison Moritz.
+Sarah’s portrayal of Chunky received rave reviews in the press.
 The opera was collaboratively composed by Jason Cady, Paula Matthusen, Erin Rogers, Aaron Siegel, Shelley Washington, and Matthew Welch, with a brilliant libretto by A. M. Homes.
 Sarah also had the honor of premiering Melanie Richard’s vocal chamber piece with eurythmy, “Illusions”, in April of 2019, as a part of Eurythmy Spring Valley’s 2018-19 season.

-Sarah’s other favorite operatic roles include The Rooster, Young Frog, and Jay in Janáček's Příhody Lišky Bystroušky (The Cunning Little Vixen) with dell’Arte Opera Ensemble, Sally in Die Fledermaus with Amore Opera, and Barbarina in Le nozze di Figaro with The Brooklyn Opera Institute.
+Sarah’s other favorite operatic roles include The Rooster, Young Frog, Jay, and Fox Cub in Janáček's Příhody Lišky Bystroušky (The Cunning Little Vixen) with dell’Arte Opera Ensemble, Sally in Die Fledermaus with Amore Opera, and Barbarina in Le nozze di Figaro with The Brooklyn Opera Institute.

 In addition to stage operas, you can see Sarah's performances in the now internet-famous short opera films with Rainy Park Opera Co.
 Connection Lost (The Tinder Opera), Something Blue (The Bachelor Opera), and most recently Someone Like Me (The Facebook Opera).